denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 Devices like the Magnetic Reader attempted (and failed) to address the fundamental incongruence between paper and tape.
 Data plowed into rows on the wide plains of a broad sheet had to be replanted along the length of a narrow plastic groove.

-To aid in that transformation, the next crop of IBM Magnetic Selectric typewriters added a composer control unit, designed to preserve some of the formatting lost in transition between paper and plastic.
+To aid in that transformation, the next crop of IBM Magnetic Selectric (MS) typewriters added a composer control unit, designed to preserve some of the formatting lost in transition between paper and plastic.
 It could change margin size or justify text in memory.
 The original IBM Composer unit justified text (its chief innovation over the typewriter) by asking the operator to type each line twice: “one rough typing to determine what a line would contain, and a second justified typing.”[^48] After the first typing, an